GoogleCloudPlatform/community/tutorials/elixir-phoenix-on-google-app-engine.md

     Make sure that `cloud_sql_proxy` is executable and is available in your environment's `PATH`.

-2. Create a directory `tmp/cloudsql` in your application directory.
+2. Create a directory `/tmp/cloudsql`.
 This is where the Cloud SQL Proxy will create database connection sockets.
+You may put this in a different location, but if you do, you will need to update some of the commands below accordingly.

-        mkdir -p tmp/cloudsql
+        mkdir -p /tmp/cloudsql

-3. Start the proxy:
+3. Start the proxy, telling it to open sockets in the directory you created.

-        cloud_sql_proxy -dir=tmp/cloudsql
+        cloud_sql_proxy -dir=/tmp/cloudsql

     Note: This runs the proxy in the foreground, so subsequent commands need to be run in a separate shell.
 If you prefer, feel free to background the process instead.

-4. The proxy will open a socket in the directory `tmp/cloudsql/[CONNECTION-NAME]/`.
+4. The proxy will open a socket in the directory `/tmp/cloudsql/[CONNECTION-NAME]/`.
 You can point `psql` to that socket to connect to the database instance.
 Test this now:

-        psql -h tmp/cloudsql/[CONNECTION-NAME] -U postgres
+        psql -h /tmp/cloudsql/[CONNECTION-NAME] -U postgres

 You can learn more about using the Cloud SQL Proxy to connect to your instance from [the documentation](https://cloud.google.com/sql/docs/postgres/connect-admin-proxy).